reliablerascal/fl-legislation-etl/README.md

 # Florida Legislative Voting Database
-6/30/24
+7/1/24

  This repo creates a data pipeline supporting the  ongoing development of the [Jacksonville Tributary's](https://jaxtrib.org/) legislative voting dashboard (see [prior version of demo app](https://shiny.jaxtrib.org/)).
 I created the ETL scripts by adapting an [R script originally created by apantazi](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R).
 My intent is to make it easier for others to maintain and develop the app, quickly adapt it to different jurisdictions, and create new apps or visualizations from the same processed data using any programming language.

- Part of this work has involved reshaping nested lists (from API-acquired JSONs) into relational database format, which enables storage in Postgres as well as easy export to csv or (theoretically) SQLite.
+ Part of this work has involved reshaping nested lists (from API-acquired JSONs) into relational database format, which enables storage in Postgres.
 The Postgres database is currently managed locally on my Windows machine, with intent to deploy to the Tributary's Azure platform.

+ For those who don't want to deal with Postgres, the ETL script also includes a csv export of data for web applications.

  <!---See also my repo for front-end application development **[legislator dashboard](https://github.com/reliablerascal/fl-legislation-app-postgres)**.--->